 There is a Medical Device makers position and link to Advanced Code of Ethics.

-Conflict of Interests Disclosure Questions
+Conflict of Interest Disclosure Questions

-2) Who should I contact if I'm not sure about disclosing a particular relationship?
+1.)
+Who should I contact if I'm not sure about disclosing a particular relationship?

-3.)
+2.)
 Do I need to disclose my relationship with MUSC and / or other parts of the enterprise (MUHA, MUSC Physicians, VA)?

-4.)
+3.)
 What?
 Again?
 I already filled out my online disclosure – last year, last month, etc?

 Answer: If you answer “NO” to the initial screening questions in the disclosure process, your submitted disclosure will be recorded as completed, will be processed by the COI Office, marked as “no reported conflicts," and closed from further review.